IoLanguage/eerie/README.md

 The package manager for Io.

-Eerie may install packages from a specifically structured directory, a single file or:
+Eerie can install packages from a specifically structured directory, a single file or:

 #### Archive